Terafora/desktop-pomodoro/README.md

 ## Known Issues

 - **Styling Issues**: Some CSS styling adjustments will be needed for better appearance and functionality across different platforms and screen sizes.
+- **Stopped Clock**: If the application window is manually minimised while a timer is on the countdown will freeze until the window is reopened.

 ## Installation